gbv/pica-data-js/README.md

 ### Parsing

-Parsing from string:
+Parsing from string is supported by exported function `parsePica`.
+The serialization format is passed as second argument or as option.
+The function always returns an array of records.
+Parsing errors result in skipped records unless option `error` is enabled.

 ~~~js
 import { parsePica } from "pica-data"

 const records = parsePica(input, { format: "plain" })
 ~~~

-The second argument can also be a format string (e.g. `parsePica(input, "plain")`).

 Parsing from readable streams is supported by parser functions `parseStream` (returns a stream of records) and `parseAll` (returns a promise resolving in an array of records).